-The IN predicate creates an OR condition between each value and returns a Boolean value of True if a column value is equal to one or more of the values in the expression list.
+The IN predicate creates an OR condition between each value and returns a Boolean value of True if a column value equals one or more values in the expression list.

 proc sql outobs=5; select * from sashelp.shoes where upcase(product) = 'SANDAL'; quit;

 Testing for null or missing values

 The IS NULL predicate selects one or more rows by evaluating whether a column amount is missing or null.